Rosa-sinensis/ClimateHack-UCL/README.md

 The way this can be achieved is by doing cross attention between the optical flow and the output of PredRNN.
 This is then passed through the axial attention layer before we receive the next frame of the satellite imagery.

 Shown below is the architecture of the updated model:

+** The documentation process is still in progress